univention/container-store-dav/README.md

+# Disclaimer - Work in progress

+The repository you are looking into is work in progress.

+It contains proof of concept and preview builds in development created in context of the [openDesk](https://gitlab.opencode.de/bmi/souveraener_arbeitsplatz/info) project.

+The repository's content provides you with first insights into the containerized cloud IAM from Univention, derived from the UCS appliance.

+## Status - EXPERIMENTAL

+The container is experimental.
+It has been created to allow various other containers to stay or become stateless.

 # HTTP (DAV) based store - EXPERIMENTAL

 This repository does provide a container which allows to store and retrieve assets based on HTTP.

 The implementation is based on Nginx.

-## Status - EXPERIMENTAL

-The container is experimental.
-It has been created to allow various other containers to stay or become stateless.

 ## Usage idea